laurilehmijoki/s3_website/README.md

 ## Known issues

-None.
-Please send a pull request if you spot any.
+Please create an issue and send a pull request if you spot any.

 ## Development